bgonzalezbustamante/local-gov-indicators/README.md

 X directories and XX files.

-In addition, this README file in Markdown (MD) format provides specific information to ensure the reusability of the data.
+In addition, this README file in Markdown `MD` format provides specific information to ensure the reusability of the data.

 ## Storage

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Diego Aguilar, [ORCID iD 0000-0003-4531-5922](https://orcid.org/0000-0003-4531-5922)).
-USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+The GitHub repository has controlled access with Two-Factor Authentication `2FA` with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Diego Aguilar, [ORCID iD 0000-0003-4531-5922](https://orcid.org/0000-0003-4531-5922)).
+USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication `FIDO2` and `U2F`.

 ## Getting Started

 ### Software

-We use R version 4.1.0 (2021-05-18) -- "Camp Pontanezen".
+We use `R` version 4.1.0 (2021-05-18) -- "Camp Pontanezen".

-Required R libraries are: WIP.
+Required `R` libraries are: WIP.

-We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the R project "**e-gov-index.Rproj**".
+We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the `R` project `e-gov-index.Rproj`.

 ### Import Data